plenigo/plenigo.github.io/pages/custom_integration/layout.md

 ---
 layout: default
+title: Getting started!
+permalink: /layout
 ---

-# Plenigo developer documentation
+# Getting started

-Use the documentation on this site to learn how to implement plenigo services.
-Choose the solution that bests suits your needs from the Featured documentation or select All Docs to find a specific document.
+If you want to beginn implementing plenigo into your system first of all you have to configure your environment.
+After that you can choose the solution that bests suits your needs from the documentation.

 [1.
 Configure your environment](/configure_environment)

 [2.
 Login](/login)